eliottjohnson/Obsidian-Vault/Programming/MAD-X Lecture/MAD-X Theory Intermediate.md

 You can do the heavy calculation once and save all the output of MAD-X in a file truncate erase the content of a file
 .4g you specify that the power supply has a limit in the precision

+assign echo = terminal; means you close the previous file were you wrote your output and start rewritting to the terminal

+## IP design